-Not too long ago I was fortunate to learn about the Centre for Newcomers (a settlement agency in Calgary, Alberta) through a friend.
+Not too long ago I was fortunate to learn about Centre for Newcomers (a settlement agency in Calgary, Alberta) through a friend.
 At that time we were both caregivers who are interested in learning new things.

 She took a money management workshops at the centre and determined to have me do the same.
-It doesn’t take much time for her to convince me to spend my Saturday commuting and learning.
+It didn’t take much time for her to convince me to spend my Saturday commuting and learning.

 The Art of Persuasion is easily mastered by some.